pvillega/play-samples-javascript/README.markdown

 This project contains samples on some Javascript libraries as well as UI components, using Play Framework (Scala) v.2.x

-The aim is to have a reference implementation to be used later on if these elements are needed in a project.
+The aim is to have both a list of interesting tools and a reference implementation to be used later on if these elements are needed in a project.

 ## References